ainize-team/ainized-projects/README.md

     [![Run on Ainize](https://ainize.ai/static/images/run_on_ainize_button.svg)](https://ainize.ai/deployment/moonchanyong/ffmpeg-js)

 * [Onechain](https://github.com/lukepark327/onechain)
-  - A onechain explorer is the front-end used to visualize the state of the blockchain.
+  - Onechain explorer is the front-end used to visualize the state of the blockchain.
 This blockchain explorer allows users to see the latest blocks and details about a particular block.

     [![Run on Ainize](https://ainize.ai/static/images/run_on_ainize_button.svg)](https://ainize.web.app/redirect?git_repo=github.com/lukepark327/onechain)